Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/324_Wiggle_Sort_II.md

 # Solution
 The intuitive solution to this problem is to split numbers into a smaller half and a bigger half.
-And then get number from smaller array and bigger array alternately。 How can we do better to get O(1) space complexity?
+And then get number from smaller array and bigger array alternately.
+How can we do better to get O(1) space complexity?
 Then we have to perform the reconstruction in-place.
 We know that we can use partition algorithm to make an array with half smaller and half bigger.